by Sandra Lupo, Jewelry Designer and Instructor and Swarovski crystal Ambassador, Exclusively for Fire Mountain Gems and Beads®

 Hand-knotting with thread places evenly sized knots in between each pearl or bead in your design.
 The technique outlined is done by forming the knot with your hands then finishing it neatly using a pair of finely pointed tweezers.
 It assumes a silk thread needle is already made, and French wire and the first half of the clasp are already in place.

-Place the strand on the back of your non-dominant hand, with the needle end facing down the back of that hand.
-Pass the thread around the front and cross the thread over itself.
-Return it through to create a loop.
-This is your loose knot.
+Place the strand in your non-dominant hand then bring the thread around the back-side of your hand, with the needle end in your dominant hand.
+Pass the thread back around the front of your non-dominant hand and pass the needle through the resulting loop to begin forming a knot.

-Lay the bead side of the thread to the side of your work surface, and lay the loop on top of the bead.
+Lay the bead side of the thread to the side of your work surface, and position the loop on top of the bead.

 Notice that the threads are even so that as you prepare to tighten the knot, the threads will feed evenly.

-Pull the thread firmly with your non-dominant hand and remove the tweezers only when you're certain the knot is as tight as it can be around the tweezers' tips and against the bead.
+Pull the thread firmly with your non-dominant hand and remove the tweezers when you're certain the knot tight around the tweezers' tips and against the bead.

-Gently separate the threads, pulling the new knot tightly against the bead.
+Remove the tweezer then gently separate the threads.
+Pull the threads, securing the knot tightly against the bead.

 Repeat Steps 1 - 5 to continue placing knots between the pearls.